sdsu excel Awards

-Successful nominations will highlight the project's capacity to:
+The following are criteria for review.
+Successful nominations will communicate effectively the project's capacity to:

-- Develop and maintain a reciprocal/mutally beneficial relationship with the community partner(s).
+- Develop and maintain a reciprocal/mutually beneficial relationship with the community partner(s).

 - Engage students and learning in meaningful ways.